any2cards/worldhaven/readme.md

 ### data

-The `data` folder contains all WH Card Viewer data in JSON format.
+The `data` folder contains all WH Asset Viewer data in JSON format.

 ### images

-The `images` folder contains all WH Card Viewer images for each of the above components.
+The `images` folder contains all WH Asset Viewer images for each of the above components.

 ### pbf

-The `pbf` folder contains specific WH Card Viewer images for Play By Forum (PBF) use.
+The `pbf` folder contains specific WH Asset Viewer images for Play By Forum (PBF) use.

 ### xwc

-The `xwc` folder contains all of the files that power the WH Card Viewer Chrome Extension/Firefox Add-On.
+The `xwc` folder contains all of the files that power the WH Asset Viewer Chrome Extension.

 ## Usage